Phrancis/StackExchangeDataToMicrosoftSQLServer/README.md

-# StackExchangeDataToSQLServer
+# StackExchangeDataToMicrosoftSQLServer
-A step-by-step guide to process and load the public Stack Exchange data dump into a SQL Server relational database.
+A step-by-step guide to process and load the public Stack Exchange data dump into a Microsoft SQL Server relational database.

+Note that this will not work as-is with other database systems such as MySQL, Oracle, SQLite, PostgreSQL or DB2.

 ---